What leadership qualities matter most for making collaborative decisions?

 Convergent Facilitation appealed to me, so I took a class in it a few years ago.
 By practicing it, I do find myself gaining presence, skill and commitment as a facilitator.

-You can grow as a facilitator too!
+You can grow as a leader/facilitator too!
 Here are two opportunities to develop your presence, skill and commitment:

 The Convergent Facilitation Intensive will be taught online over 2 days in October.
 Led by two highly proficient convergent facilitators, Roni Wiener and Magda Baranska, you will learn about both the Convergent Facilitation process and practice specific facilitation skills for ensuring its success in your groups.
 And, you will observe two CF masters at work!
 (I’ll be a lowly assistant in breakout rooms.)
 After taking the class, you can join an ongoing CF practice group that I also attend.
 Register here.

 Leading Faith-Filled Meetings is a workshop taught over the course of two months, both in an online self-paced learning platform and in live (on zoom) sessions on two separate weekends.
 In this workshop, Sandy Salvo of Centered Connections and I teach a holistic framework for viewing and improving meetings in faith communitie and growing as a facilitator.
-Learn more here or go directly here to register.
+Registration is now closed for this one, but I'll be offering something like it in 2023.
+You can learn more here.

 * Kashtan, Miki.
 Reweaving our Human Fabric: Working Together to Create a Nonviolent Future, Fearless Heart Publications, 2014.